Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ### Compiling suspending functions

-The complied code for suspending function depends on how and when it invokes other suspending functions.
+The compiled code for suspending function depends on how and when it invokes other suspending functions.
 In the simplest case, a suspending function invokes other suspending functions only at _tail positions_ making _tail calls_ to them.
 This is a typical case for suspending functions that implement low-level synchronization primitives or wrap callbacks, as shown in [suspending functions](#suspending-functions) and [wrapping callbacks](#wrapping-callbacks) sections.
 These functions invoke some other suspending function like `suspendCoroutine` at tail position.
-They are complied just like regular non-suspending functions, with the only exception that the implicit continuation parameter they've got from [CPS transformation](#continuation-passing-style) is passed to the next suspending function in tail call.
+They are compiled just like regular non-suspending functions, with the only exception that the implicit continuation parameter they've got from [CPS transformation](#continuation-passing-style) is passed to the next suspending function in tail call.